HarvM/French-Press/README.md

 * Eadily remove any items with the stand left swipe or by using the 'Edit' function and then selecting the item to be removed

 ## Future Features
-* Allow users across a defined group share their shopping lists
+* Allow users across a defined group share their shopping lists (Family Sharing)
-* Create a Favourites list to allow easy addition to the list for items that are frequently bought (MLModel or one the user can define their self)
+* Create a Favourites list to allow easy addition to the list for items that are frequently bought

-## Status
+* Let the users define items by categories like "Fruit and veg", "Household Products", etc
-Project is: _Under Development_
+* Use of the camera and hand writing recognition to allow the user to "scan in" any hand written shopping lists

 ## Inspiration
 The Bear application is a beauty and I can only aspire to make something as simple and functional as that.
 The world does need more list applications...